National Institute of Speech & Hearing

 Occupational therapy is a health profession concerned with promoting health and well-being through engagement in occupation.
 Occupational therapists use careful analysis of physical, environmental, psychosocial, mental, spiritual and cultural factors to identify and remove barriers to participating in occupation.

-At NISH, the department of occupational therapy started functioning in the year 2015.
-Occupational therapy services are delivered as a part of the rehabilitation programme which provide services for individuals from infancy to elderly population.
+At NISH, the Department of Occupational Therapy started functioning in the year 2015.
+Occupational therapy services are delivered as a part of the rehabilitation programme which provide services for individuals from early childhood to the elderly population.